carlssonnp/test-another-remote-/simulations/microvariables/readme.md

 5. Does your microvariable add lift?
 Compare your model with and without that variable using a lift chart to find out.

-6. What is the difference between a UK microvariable and a US microvariable?
+6. How is the process for adding a UK microvariable different from adding a US microvariable?